 - Remove any protective cases or covers.
 These should also be cleaned separately before reinserting the phone.

 - In a small spray bottle, mix a one-to-one ratio of distilled water and 70% isopropyl alcohol.
 The distilled water is essential if you live in an area that has hard water, which is filled with microscopic minerals that can scratch the glass on the phone.
 Give the bottle a good shake.

-- Lightly spray the lint-free microfiber cloth with the water and isopropyl mixture.
+- Lightly spray a lint-free microfiber cloth with the water and isopropyl mixture.
 NEVER spray the phone directly.
 Do not over-wet the cloth.

 - Use the cloth to wipe down the entire phone front and back.

-- If small areas like the space around the camera lens, attachment ports, or buttons on some models show signs of gunk build-up, gently use a dry cotton swab or wooden toothpick to clean those areas.
+- If small areas like the space around the camera lens, attachment ports or buttons show signs of gunk build-up, gently use a dry cotton swab or wooden toothpick to clean those areas.
 Once any build-up is removed, wipe down the area again with the slightly damp microfiber cloth.

 Cleaning a Cell Phone Case